alessandro-gentilini/knuth-interview-2006/README.md

 these things too, and we had some better science out there.
 So my second technical publication, after Potrzebie System for *Mad Magazine*, my second technical publication was about this RUNCIBLE;
-the method we’d used in RUNCIBLE, to do the conversion of formulas into machine code.
+the method we'd used in RUNCIBLE, to do the conversion of formulas into machine code.
 And here I sent it to this magazine, the *Communications of the ACM*, which was, which we had just, began, just, had just begun to come out, and I was totally naïve, not